Netruk44/Netruk44.github.io/content/projects/2022-walking-app/index.md

 **Screenshot**
 {{% /img-subtitle %}}

-# Info
 * **Status**: In Development
 * **Download/Source**: *Pending*
 * **Technologies & Languages**: Godot, GDScript
 * **APIs & Resources**: OSM Overpass, Azure [Virtual Machine for self-hosted Overpass server]

-# Summary
-An application intended to help you thoroughly explore an area of the map.
-Pick an area of the world map with roads or paths that you'd like to explore every part of.
-Then, import GPX files tracking previous excursions through that area, and try to 'fill out' the entire map by visiting every point.

-As a stretch goal, the program would encourage re-exploration of an area by gradually fading away explored areas as time goes on.
-This way, you can re-explore the same areas multiple times, possibly revisiting the same routes from different angles.

 # Why
 An app I wanted to make for myself.
 I've wanted a tool to track my progress in exploring certain areas of the globe, such as making sure I go down every path in a park or nature area.
 Usually, my outings to places like these are sporadic, and it might be a long time between visits of any individual place.